Clicky

 God has shown mercy in a great multitude of ways from ancient times up to now.
 The greatest testimony of His love and mercy was illustrated in the great sacrifice on the cross.
 The Lord Jesus Christ received the punishment and condemnation that justly belonged to us so that we received God’s mercy.
 He who knows no sin became sin for us.

 The concept of God’s mercy emphasizes forgiveness, redemption, and salvation and encourages believers to turn toward God and seek His forgiveness and guidance.
 Now, what is your response to His loving-kindness and mercy?
-This is the time to open our hearts to receive Him as the Lord and Savior of our life.
+This is the time to open our hearts to receive Him as the Lord and Savior of our lives.

 Leave a Comment